 What made you choose an apprenticeship as a career route?

-What is your day-to-day role like, has it changed much due to the pandemic?
+What is your day-to-day role like?

 What have been your biggest achievements at Leonardo so far?

 I have enjoyed participating in STEM events, encouraging younger students to pursue not just STEM subjects, but also degree apprenticeships, and highlighting the advantages to them.

 Would you recommend an apprenticeship to people looking to take the first step in their career?

 Yes, I would highly recommend a degree apprenticeship as it enables you to get industry experience alongside a paid for degree.
 This means you build industry connections and start your career rather than applying after you have earned a degree.
 Studying a degree apprenticeship allows you to earn alongside being a student, meaning you can have lots of fun experiences even if you are working.
 The work/study hybrid schedule means that you can optimise both study and work aspects, which can be a nice variety, and introduces you to having a full-time job and the responsibility this entails.